pingcap/docs/develop/dev-guide-third-party-tools-compatibility.md

 **Way to avoid**

 This bug has been fixed in MySQL Connector/J version `8.0.32`.
 Please use version `8.0.32` or a higher version.
+For improved stability and performance, and considering that updates for the `8.0` series have ceased, we strongly recommend upgrading to the latest General Availability (GA) version, which is currently `8.2`.

 TiDB also fixes it in the following ways: